aidandenlinger/Manga-Spread-Stitcher/README.md

 ```
 to see all options.

-By default, the original cbzs are renamed by adding an `_original` to their
+By default when not creating a volume, the original cbzs are renamed by adding
-name.
-This is used so you can manually check the merge job and ensure there are
+an `_original` to their name.
+This is used so you can manually check the merge
-no issues.
-You can use `-d` to instead delete the original cbzs once stitching
+job and ensure there are no issues.
+You can use `-d` to instead delete the
-is successful.
+original cbzs once stitching is successful.

 This script uses parallelization - many .cbzs will be merged at once.
 Each
 file will output to the console when it has started and when it has finished.
 You can use `-q` to silence these outputs.
+Errors will still be printed.

 A page will be inserted at the beginning of the merged pdf saying to go to the
 back of the pdf to start the chapter.
 You can use `-w` to not add this page, but